x-sushant-x/Rate-Shield/README.md

 A fully customizable rate limiter designed to apply rate limiting on individual APIs with specific rules.

-#### IMPORTANT: I'm having some bugs in Token Bucket Algorithm.
+#### IMPORTANT: This project is having some bugs in Token Bucket Algorithm.
 Please use Sliding Window or Fixed Window counter instead.
 I'll remove this message once that bug is fixed.